 Breaking down in your car, truck, or SUV is no fun; a break down in an RV or motorhome can be a nightmare.
 At Jerry's Transmission Service, Inc in Lester Prairie, we understand the importance of keeping your RV reliable and road-ready at all times.
-Gas or diesel, big or small, we repair and maintain brake systems, engines, transmissions, tires, suspensions, pumps, and electronics.
-We provide engine diagnostics and inspections, too.
+Gas or diesel, big or small, we repair and maintain brake systems, engines, transmissions, tires, suspensions, pumps, and electronics on all RVs.
+We also provide engine diagnostics and inspections.
 The only way to deter a breakdown on the road is to keep your RV maintained, with quality replacement parts and professional mechanics.
 Don’t risk a detour on your next vacation; bring your motorhome to Jerry's Transmission Service, Inc for any and all of your repair and maintenance needs.
 Our team of professionals will do everything in our power to keep your RV reliably on the road, and your mind at ease en route to your next destination.
 Call or come by anytime.

 Complete service includes:

 Maintenance: Oil Changes, Tire Rotations, Radiator Flush, Belts & Hoses, Batteries, and standard pre-trip checks

 Service Repairs: Computer Diagnostics, Brakes, & Full Repair

 Heavy Duty RV Service Repairs: Clutch Repair & Replacement, Suspension Adjustment, Pump Replacement, Valve & Piston Maintenence, Diesel Engine Repair & Replacements